zby/LLMEasyTools/README.md

 - **Schema Generation**: Effortlessly create JSON schemas for tools from type annotations
 - **Structured Data from LLM**
 - **Function Name Mapping**: Flexibly map JSON schema names to Python code.
+Optional case insensitivity.
 - **Dispatching Function Calls**: Directly invoke functions based on LLM response structures.
 - **Stateful Tools**: You can register methods bound to an object to have stateful tools.
 See [examples/stateful_search.py](https://github.com/zby/LLMEasyTools/tree/main/examples)
-- **No Patching!**: No globals, some 400 lines of straightforward object oriented code.
+- **No Patching!**: No globals, some 400 lines of mostly straightforward code.
 - **Stateless api**: Schema generation and dispatching function calls are pure functions, even though tools themselves can be stateful.